Here you will learn 11 English idioms for progress and speed. Get your skates on, take your finger out, at a snail’s

 Fast cars and fast lives.
 We are surrounded by speed.
 Speedy broadband connections and speed dating (meeting lots of people for 1-3 mins trying to find a partner) are only two ways in which our lives are pre-occupied (controlled) by speed.
 Here are several English idioms for progress and speed.

 Meaning: to hurry or be quick as you are either going to be late or miss something

 If we are going to get the 5 pm train, we better get our skates on as we are behind schedule.

 Wildfires occur in forests that are very dry and have not had rain for a very long time.
 Sometimes caused by a lightning strike but more often due to human error, wildfires spread very quickly particularly if there is some wind.
 That is the literal meaning.
 However, we can also use it in a metaphorical sense.

-ex.
-He told one person that he was leaving the company and in a matter of minutes the rumour had spread like wildfire through the whole building.
+He told one person that he was leaving the company and in a matter of minutes, the rumour had spread like wildfire through the whole building.

 We usually use this to highlight the fact that we are moving quickly and progressing to our destination.
 Sometimes we use it after we have had a short delay and then we begin to travel more quickly.

 I set off for Manchester but the traffic in London was very slow.
 After an hour the traffic cleared and I began to make a very good time.
 I was certain I would get there ahead of schedule.

 Hell is usually associated with being very hot and not a place you would really like to go to or spend any time in.
 Therefore when someone is in a hurry to leave a place and does so quickly, we often use this phrase “like a bat out of hell”.

-He went to his friends party to celebrate a birthday.
+He went to his friend’s party to celebrate his birthday.
 When he got there, he noticed his former girlfriend in the other room.
 He left quickly like a bat out of hell, as he did not wish to meet her.